”Dead girl walking”, the boys say in the hall

 - Constant or repetitive dieting (e.g. counting calories/kilojoules, skipping meals, fasting, avoidance of certain food groups or types such as meat or dairy, replacing meals with fluids)

-- Evidence of binge eating (e.g. disappearance of large amounts of food from the cupboard or fridge, lolly wrappers appearing in bin, hoarding of food in preparation for bingeing)
+- Evidence of binge eating (e.g. disappearance of large amounts of food from the cupboard or fridge, lolly wrappers appearing in the bin, hoarding of food in preparation for bingeing)

 - Evidence of vomiting or laxative abuse (e.g. frequent trips to the bathroom during or shortly after meals)